nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

        Goal information in various panels will be updated.
 Streaks for that contact will no longer be shown when switching to the streaks tab.

+    3. Removing a relationship goal with invalid index. <br>
-    3. Test case: `set-goal 0 f/n` (Invalid index)<br>
+       Test case: `set-goal 0 f/n` <br>
        Expected: Goals for no one is removed.
+No updates to FriendDex information. <br>
        Error details shown in the status message.

-No updates to FriendDex information.
+    4. Setting a relationship goal with invalid frequency. <br>

-    4. Test case: `set-goal 1 f/asdfg` (Invalid argument)<br>
+       Test case: `set-goal 1 f/asdfg` <br>
        Expected: Goals for no one is removed.
+No updates to FriendDex information. <br>
        Error details shown in the status message.

-No updates to FriendDex information.
+    5. Removing a relationship goal with invalid format. <br>
-    5. Test case: `set-goal 1` (Invalid format)<br>
+       Test case: `set-goal 1` <br>
        Expected: Goals for no one is removed.
+No updates to FriendDex information. <br>
        Error details shown in the status message.
-No updates to FriendDex information.

 ### Subtracting Debt: `subtract-debt`